 - selector, selector: Selects the union of the given selectors.
-Any number of comma-separated selectors may be used. - none or -1: Selects no tracks of this type. - all or : Selects all tracks of this type. - Any positive integer: Select this specific track ID.
+Any number of comma-separated selector combinations may be used, they are evaluated one by one from left to right. - selector, !selector: Selects the difference of the given selectors.
+Specifically, all tracks part of the first selector that are not part of the second selector.
+Any number of comma-separated selector combinations may be used, they are evaluated one by one from left to right. - selector, |selector: Selects the intersection of the given selectors.
+Any number of commaseparated selector combinations may be used, they are evaluated one by one from left to right. - none or -1: Selects no tracks of this type. - all or \: Selects all tracks of this type. - Any positive integer: Select this specific track ID.
 Does not apply if the given track ID does not exist or is of the wrong type.
 Does apply if the given track ID is incompatible with the currently active protocol or container format. - ISO 639-1/639-3 language code: Select all tracks marked as the given language.
 Case insensitive. - Codec string (e.g. h264): Select all tracks of the given codec.
-Case insensitive. - highbps, maxbps or bestbps: Select the track of this type with the highest bit rate. - lowbps, minbps or worstbps: Select the track of this type with the lowest bit rate. - Xbps or Xkbps or Xmbps: Select the single of this type which has a bit rate closest to the given number X. This number is in bits, not bytes. - >Xbps or >Xkbps or >Xmbps: Select all tracks of this type which have a bit rate greater than the given number X. This number is in bits, not bytes.

-- <Xbps or <Xkbps or <Xmbps: Select all tracks of this type which have a bit rate less than the given number X. This number is in bits, not bytes. - highres, maxres or bestres: Select the track of this type with the highest pixel surface area.
+Case insensitive. - highbps, maxbps or bestbps: Select the track of this type with the highest bit rate. - lowbps, minbps or worstbps: Select the track of this type with the lowest bit rate. - Xbps or Xkbps or Xmbps: Select the single of this type which has a bit rate closest to the given number X. This number is in bits, not bytes. - >Xbps or >Xkbps or >Xmbps: Select all tracks of this type which have a bit rate greater than the given number X. This number is in bits, not bytes. - <Xbps or <Xkbps or <Xmbps: Select all tracks of this type which have a bit rate less than the given number X. This number is in bits, not bytes. - max<Xbps or max<Xkbps or max<Xmbps: Select the one track of this type which has the highest bit rate less than the given number X. This number is in bits, not bytes. - highres, maxres or bestres: Select the track of this type with the highest pixel surface area.
 Only applied when the track type is video. - lowres, minres or worstres: Select the track of this type with the lowest pixel surface area.
 Only applied when the track type is video. - XxY: Select all tracks of this type with the given pixel surface area in X by Y pixels.
 Only applied when the track type is video. - ~XxY: Select the single track of this type closest to the given pixel surface area in X by Y pixels.
 Only applied when the track type is video. - >XxY: Select all tracks of this type with a pixel surface area greater than X by Y pixels.
 Only applied when the track type is video. - <XxY: Select all tracks of this type with a pixel surface area less than X by Y pixels.
 Only applied when the track type is video. - 720p, 1080p, 1440p, 2k, 4k, 5k, or 8k: Select all tracks of this type with the given pixel surface area.
 Only applied when the track type is video.